takeshape/takeshape-demo/README.md

-# Shape Books a TakeShape Demo
+# Shape Books — A TakeShape Demo
 This is a demo project to help get you started building a static website with TakeShape (TS).
 You can see the demo project in action here: http://www.takeshapesampleproject.com/